Maryanne Ito: Early life and career

 Maryanne Ito was born in 1983 in Fort Riley, Kansas.
 Of Japanese and Samoan descent, she was raised in California, American Samoa, and Honolulu, Hawaii.

 In 2006 Ito served as a backup singer on a track for her elder brother Bless'd Chil', which attracted the attention of James Westbrook and led to Ito collaborating with the production duo called Slapp Symphony.
 They released the track "With You," with later became the lead single on Slapp Symphony's album Lands of the Lost, which won a Hawaii Music Award.
 In 2009 she performed at the Hawaii Music Awards, and also had a television appearance on Living Local With The Baraquios.

 She continued writing songs that blended styles such as neo soul, jazz, R&B, hip hop, and neo-reggae, also performing about Hawaii.
-In 2011 she wrote "Waking Up," again produced by Slapp Sympphony, and also released the non-album single "Compare 2 U," a collaboration with Dyvon and Fool's Scholarship.
+In 2011 she wrote "Waking Up," again produced by Slapp Symphony, and also released the non-album single "Compare 2 U," a collaboration with Dyvon and Fool's Scholarship.
 Among other performances, in 2011 she opened for Blackstar at the Hawaii Theatre.
 She opened for hip hop artist Jean Grae in 2012, and also performed at Queen Supreme, Poly Girls Rock, and The Hawaii Food Bank's Annual Hunger Walk.

 Ito performed at events such as Nesian Fest, Nesian Winter Groove, and the High Chief XL Memorial Salute in 2013, and by that time she was touring with a backup band.
 The group, dubbed The Astatine Collective, consists of Freeze as DJ, Sub Z on MPC and audio engineering, Deesarono as a contributing vocalist, songwriter, and multi-instrumentalist (drums, keyboards, and guitar), JT on bass, and King David on drums.
 The group continued to tour with Ito into 2014, and as of May 16, 2014, she had toured the Pacific Northwest of the United States.